aseslamian/TAbKAN/README.md

 # TAbKAN

-# TabMixer: Advancing Tabular Data Analysis with an Enhanced MLP-Mixer Approach
+# TabKAN: Advancing Tabular Data Analysis using Kolmograv-Arnold Network

 Welcome to the repository for **"TabKAN: Advancing Tabular Data Analysis using Kolmograv-Arnold Network"**.
 It provides multiple KAN-based architectures like ChebyshevKAN, FourierKAN, PadeRKAN, and FastKAN — including Mixer-style variants.